 Is your credit card authorization template worthless?
 Card absent transactions have a heavier burden of proof to prevent charge-backs, and the methods businesses use often create other risks, such as identity theft.
 Here are steps to protect your business to business company.

 - Never store CVV security code data; it’s against card association rules.
+Not on paper, digitally or anywhere.
 Stored forms containing CVV, represent substantial financial risk in the event of identity theft, and potentially even jail time for failing to protect sensitive data.
+Visa specifically prohibits requested the security code on paper.

 - Fax or email the sales invoice, which must include the merchant name (matching the merchant account either as company name or dba), merchant address, merchant phone, customer bill to, customer ship to, product or service details with quantity, price and description.
-Add a checkbox for customer to acknowledge refund and cancellation policies.
-Add a fill-in line with title “Cardholder Authorization”.
+Add a checkbox for customer to acknowledge sale, refund and cancellation policies.
+Add a fill-in line with title “Cardholder Authorization” and ask them to put in the reference code.
+See next item.

 - Do not ask customers to fax back a credit card authorization form.
 That’s right, chuck the credit card authorization fax form into the trash can.
-Tell customers that for security reasons, payment must made on a secure online pay page.
-The pay page form should include fields for the cardholder name, address, email, phone, and invoice number.
-Additionally, have a checkbox for the cardholder to acknowledge receipt and acceptance of refund/cancellation policy and of the invoice terms.
-For example, I use this: “I accept the return policy and all other terms as stated on my invoice.”
+Tell customers that for security reasons, payment must made via a secure online pay page.
+The hosted pay page form should include fields for the cardholder name, address, email, phone, and invoice number.
+Additionally, have a checkbox for the cardholder to acknowledge receipt and acceptance of refund policy, cancellation policy and of the sales invoice terms.
+For example, I use this: “I accept the sale, cancellation and return policy and all other terms as stated on my invoice.”

 - If the Cardholder address and ship to address are different, and this is not indicated on specifically on the invoice, have the cardholder send a supplemental document on letterhead (of the cardholder) that specifically states they’re authorizing shipping to a different address.
 For business to business, different addresses are common.
 Be aware that without acknowledged authorization of some sort, there is virtually no defense for sending product to an address different than the cardholder.